 While bartending isn’t a “get paid to travel” gig per se, these jobs are everywhere.
 No matter where you go in the world, people drink booze.
 The same could be said for table-waiting, cooking, and other service industry jobs, but most of these don’t enable you to get to know your customers and the greater community as intimately as bartending.
-As a bartender, you are confidant, wingman, psychologist, cheerleader, and general life expert to bar patrons.
-When you travel abroad, you’ll attract other expats.
+As a bartender, you are a confident, wingman, psychologist, cheerleader, and general life expert to bar patrons.
+When you travel abroad, you’ll attract other ex-pats.
 They’ll chat you up and you’ll get to know each other.
-Inevitably, invitations to join them on their volcano hike the next day, stay at their place next time you’re in their hometown, or join them on the next leg of their trip roll in.
+Inevitably, invitations to join them on their volcano hike the next day, stay at their place next time you’re in their hometown or join them on the next leg of their trip roll in.
 Sometimes the best thing you can do to further your own travels is to get to know others who travel, too, and bartending is one of the best ways to do that.

 Teach English Abroad

 Natives of countries like Canada, England, The United States, and Australia all have at least one incredible opportunity for a travel-minded career: teaching English abroad.
 While many countries have immersion programs for other languages, English is the most sought-after second language in the world.
 For nomads lucky enough to be native speakers, there are tons of teaching opportunities around the world.
 Asian and European cultures place high importance on learning English as children, so look to these places first.
-Not only do teachers reap the rewards of helping their students, but they have the option to travel abroad to many destinations, live with fellow expats, and experience new cultures in-depth because most assignments last at least a few months, and many longer.
+Not only do teachers reap the rewards of helping their students, but they have the option to travel abroad to many destinations, live with fellow ex-pats, and experience new cultures in-depth because most assignments last at least a few months, and many longers.
 Teaching positions often require ESL or TEFL training, which can cost several thousand dollars.
 Once you’re certified, however, you’ll be eligible for better salaries than teachers without this certification.

 People who love traveling and children can combine the two by becoming an au pair.
 In simple terms, an au pair is like a nanny who comes from another country.
 The reality is a bit different.
 Au pair was originally a French concept, meaning “equal to.”
-The idea is that these people live with their employers as an equal family member.
+The idea is that these people live with their employers as equal family members.
 As an au pair, a traveler can answer the call of wanderlust and choose from plenty of destinations.
 Many of these destinations are in Europe, but families in Australia and China have been known to employ au pairs as well.
 In exchange for caring for the children, helping with homework, some housework, etc., au pairs often receive free room and board in the family home, plus a small salary or stipend.
 And, they have the opportunity to be completely immersed in their family’s culture and language from an entirely unique perspective.